Olical/bastion/README.md

 bastion --dev
 ```

 You now have a dev sever rebuilding your code as you change it and reloading your browser.
-It sets the base to dist and the port to 8080, again, use the arguments to change that.
+It sets the base to `./dist/` and the port to `8080`, again, use the arguments to change that.

 ## Configuration